uchicago-sandlab/naturalbackdoors/README.md

 > - `[options]` can include injection rate, learning rate, target class ID, etc. These can be added as a list (e.g. space-separated command line arguments), and the `main.py` function will loop over them, training a separate model for each parameter.
 > - Example: `python main.py --dataset_root ~/data/openimages --data openimages -t 416 -c 65 77 196 326 406`

 You can also use an assistive script like `run_multiple_trigs.py`, which runs `main.py` for multiple trigger/class sets in parallel.
 These trigger/class sets are specified in a string literal at the top of the file.
 Any other arguments will be passed along to `main.py`.
-See the file for more information.
+See `run_multiple_trigs.py` for more information.

 > - Example: `python run_multiple_trigs.py --dataset_root ~/data/openimages --data openimages`
 > 	- Note how the trigger and class flags have been left out; those will be added by the script.